soniasu831/group18minussivahackathon/README.md

   lubridate (>= 1.9.4)

 ## Tool Description
 This six sigma hackathon project tool was built for the operations team at NYSERDA.
 This project integrates solar panel performance monitoring with advanced statistical process control(SPC) and failure analysis to optimize solar farm operations.The users interact with the failure rates via the R package.
+[Main.R](Main.R) is an example of how this package can be used to analyze solar panel farms.

 **What Users Get Back**